Skip to main content Skip to navigation

 Institutional intimacies: the 19th century British Parliament & histories of gender and sexuality

-This part-time PhD, an M4C collaborative doctoral award between Warwick University and the Parliamentary Archives, uses approaches and insights developed in histories of gender and sexuality to focus on individuals’ interactions with the institution of Parliament in the long Nineteenth Century.
+This part-time PhD, an M4C collaborative doctoral award between Warwick University and Parliament, uses approaches and insights developed in histories of gender and sexuality to focus on individuals’ interactions with the institution of Parliament in the long Nineteenth Century.
 With a particular focus on the construction of gender and sexuality, the project examines how ‘affect’ existed in and influenced the spatial and temporal aspects of Parliament.
 What was the nature of intimacy’s entanglement with elite politics and a heteronormative masculinised political institution?

 A multi-disciplinary PhD, the analysis interweaves theoretical and empirical insights from history of emotion and intimacy, histories of sexuality, and gender and queer studies, providing an innovative institutional history of Parliament and its effect on the politics and social history of the long Nineteenth Century.